An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Analysis

-We source our stellar samples from the daily BOSS summary file within the SDSS Science Archive Server current to MJD 60862 and processed with the \texttt{v6.2.0} \texttt{idlspec2d} pipeline version \citep{Bolton+2012}.
-We first remove active galactic nuclei using the \texttt{CLASS} keyword provided by the pipeline.
-We further exclude red dwarfs and white dwarfs, also provided by \texttt{idlspec2d}, as these stellar types are poorly sampled by our stellar models and generally result in poor fits.
-Stellar parameters $T_{\mathrm{eff}}$, $\log g$, and [Fe/H] are provided by template fitting with \texttt{pyXCSAO} \citep{Kounkel+2022}.
+We source our stellar samples from the daily BOSS summary file within the SDSS Science Archive Server current to MJD 61016 and processed with the \texttt{v6.2.0} \texttt{idlspec2d} pipeline version \citep{Bolton+2012}.
+We first remove galaxies and active galactic nuclei using the \texttt{CLASS} keyword provided by the pipeline.
+We further exclude white dwarfs, also provided by \texttt{idlspec2d}, as these stellar types are poorly sampled by our stellar models and generally result in poor fits.
+Stellar parameters $T_{\mathrm{eff}}$, $\log g$, and [Fe/H] are provided by template fitting with \texttt{pyXCSAO} \citep{Kounkel+2022}, the Python implementation of the \texttt{XCSAO} cross-correlation algorithm \citep{Kurtz+1992}.
+Because \texttt{pyXCSAO} determines these parameters by maximizing the cross-correlation over wide spectral regions, the resulting matches are governed by broad continuum shape and global metal-line structure rather than the narrow Na\,I D or Ca\,II H\&K absorption features produced by the interstellar medium.
+As a result, the presence of ISM absorption in the BOSS spectra does not systematically bias the derived metallicities.
 To ensure high data quality, we apply a signal-to-noise ratio (SNR) cut, requiring that \texttt{SN\_MEDIAN\_ALL}, the median SNR over all valid pixels, is greater than 20.

 We adopt stellar distance estimates from \citet{BailerJones+2021}, who provide both geometric and photogeometric values derived from Gaia EDR3 parallaxes \citep{EDR3+2021}.
 Distances are inferred probabilistically using the parallax likelihood together with a direction-dependent prior based on the GeDR3 mock catalog \citep{Rybizki+2020}, a Besançon-like Galactic model \citep{Robin+2003} constructed with PARSEC evolutionary tracks \citep{Bressan+2012}.
 The photogeometric estimates additionally incorporate stellar color and apparent magnitude to restrict the range of plausible absolute magnitudes.
 For each star, we use the photogeometric distance along with the 16th and 84th percentile bounds of the posterior distribution.
 We also apply a standard Gaia parallax quality cut requiring a Renormalized Unit Weight Error (\texttt{ruwe}) $<$ 1.4, which removes stars with unreliable astrometry such as unresolved binaries.
-After applying these selection criteria, our final sample consists of 1,460,348 stars covering the entire sky.
+After applying these selection criteria, our final sample consists of 1,718,030 stars covering the entire sky.